-A typical license agreement may have a “source code escrow clause” within it stipulating that the Technology Vendor and Licensee will establish an escrow agreement within thirty (30) days of the effective date of the license agreement.
+A typical software license agreement may have a “source code escrow clause” within it stipulating that the Technology Vendor and Licensee will establish an escrow agreement within thirty (30) days of the effective date of the license agreement.

-In a simple scenario, this is accomplished.
-The parties do in fact establish their escrow agreement within thirty (30) days and the agreed-upon intellectual property is submitted into escrow.
+The two parties establish their escrow agreement within thirty (30) days and the agreed-upon intellectual property, such as source code and related documentation, is submitted into escrow.